Hannah Ford-Welton (born June 29, 1990) is an American musician, drummer and vocalist from Louisville, Kentucky.

 Welton is a versatile performer whose roots have spread to the whole world.
 The rich history covers all music styles, including pop, rock, and jazz.

-She was named the “Best Drummer/Musician” by the Suburban Nightlife Magazine on their “Best for the Burbs” readers’ polls in 2008.
-As if that is not enough, she cast as “L.A Coulter” in the onstage Chicago Royal George Theater performance of the Whoopi Goldberg in 2011.
+She was named the “Best Drummer/Musician” by Suburban Nightlife Magazine in their “Best for the Burbs” readers’ polls in 2008.
+As if that is not enough, she was cast as “L.A Coulter” in the onstage Chicago Royal George Theater performance of the Whoopi Goldberg in 2011.

 Moving to Chicago, the drummer got a chance to study and perform with legends and mentors who were always ready to help.
-This helped a lot in shaping her career and making her the person she is today.
+This helped shape her career and make her the person she is today.

-When she came of age, Welton focused on Classical Rock as influenced by John Bonham and Led Zeppelin.
-She continued expanding her scope widely after receiving a scholarship to study at the Chicago College of Performing arts.
+When she came of age, Welton focused on Classical Rock, influenced by John Bonham and Led Zeppelin.
+She expanded her scope widely after receiving a scholarship to study at the Chicago College of Performing arts.